Bionif92/Cursos-de-Programacion/React/React.md

 ### Introducing  Errors Boundaries

-If you want to generate an error to have the information To catch the error and
+If you want to generate an error to have the information To catch the error and not to crash the application
 ````
 //errorboundary.js
 import { Component } from 'react';